emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC-and-NVIDIA-Shield-TV-with-1080p-GUI.md

 # Overview
 SPMC supports rendering of both the graphical user interface and video in up to 4K (2160p) resolution if you have a high-end Android TV settop box like the NVIDIA Shield TV and a UHD (4K) TV.
-If you have a UHD TV and you watch 2160p (4K) content, then you should use these instructions instead:
+If you have a UHD TV and you watch 2160p (4K) content, then you should use [these instructions instead](https://github.com/koying/SPMC/wiki/Recommended-video-settings-for-SPMC%2C-NVIDIA-Shield-TV-and-UHD-%284K%29-TVs-with-4K-GUI).

-[INSERT HERE]

 However, if you only have a Full HD (1080p) TV or if you have a UHD TV but only watch 1080p content in any of your apps on your Shield, then you should use the settings below.